 Check out this excellent short video from WebMD – click here or the picture below.
 It’s based on USA but most of it is relevant globally.

 It’s also worth noting that somatostatin analogues might cause a “slight decrease in Thyroid function” (it actually states words to this effect in the Lanreotide and Octreotide patient leaflets).
 Thus why I advise you not to be underactive with your Thyroid surveillance – read more click here

 Routine ‘Thyroid blood tests’ from your doctor will confirm whether or not you have a thyroid disorder.
 I now test for TSH (thyroid-stimulating hormone), T3 and T4 every 6 months.
-Mostly in range but recently TSH is spiking and both T3 and T4 are consistently at the lower end of normal range.
+My levels are back to normal ranges since being prescribed thyroid hormone replacement therapy.

 Remember: Hypo is ‘underactive’, Hyper is ‘overactive’.
 Sometimes there are very few symptoms.

 Also worth mentioning something called the ‘Parathyroid’ as these glands can frequently be related to NET Cancer (see my blog on Multiple Endocrine Neoplasia (MEN)).
 It’s another subject in its own right but I just wanted to emphasise that this is a totally different organ with a totally different function (it regulates Calcium).
 They are located adjacent to the Thyroid, thus the term ‘para’.

 There are a number of different types of Thyroid Cancer